-When the switch is closed, the temperature changes in °C (if the room sensor is connected and activated).
+When the switch is closed, the temperature is changed in °C (if a room sensor is connected and activated).
 If a room sensor is not connected or not activated, the desired change of "temperature" (heating curve offset) is set with the number of steps selected.
 The value is adjustable between -10 and +10.
-External adjustment of climate systems 2 to 8 requires accessories.
+External adjustment of the climate system 2 to 8 is performed on the respective accessory boards.